Subscribe. Comment. Share.

 6.8 million UK women recorded that they used foundation and tinted moisturizer at least once a day in 2020.

 6.8 million is almost 20% of the UK female population.
-That is a lot.
+That is about the equivalent of the population of Bulgaria.

 Most of us (and this used to be me as well) buy foundation makeup on the basis of the following: